 Socially Engaged Companies Have Increased Brand Visibility and Recognition

-The payoff of employees having a greater social following and higher rate of engagement for companies is that it can increase the company’s brand visibility and recognition.
+The payoff of employees having a greater social following and a higher rate of engagement for companies is that it can increase the company’s brand visibility and recognition.
 As we know, the first step to a sale is awareness.

 Thanks to employee advocacy, companies enjoy greater inbound traffic, higher search engine rankings, and more content downloads.
 The Hinge Research Institute and Social Media Today’s survey found 79.1 percent and 65 percent of participants saw benefits with increased visibility and brand recognition.
 A third found that employee advocacy improved brand loyalty.